LGBT activists view Obama as staunch champion of their cause | Metro News

 Eight days later, Obama designated the first national monument

-And in November, Obama gave a warm embrace to Ellen DeGeneres — who boldly came out as a lesbian in 1997 — while awarding her the Presidential Medal of Freedom.
-"Her courage and
+In November, Obama gave a warm embrace to comedian Ellen DeGeneres while awarding her the Presidential Medal of Freedom.
+She had come out as a lesbian in 1997, and the White House citation said, "Her courage and

 While supporters of LGBT-rights are extolling Obama's record, some religious conservatives say the president went too far in some cases, infringing on the religious liberties of Americans whose faiths disapprove of same-sex marriage.